Tracy family: Jeff Tracy

-2004 film
+In adaptations

 Bill Paxton, who played the live-action version of Jeff, described the character as "a kind of teacher, this father figure who has to teach his sons, particularly his youngest son Alan, these basic lessons of ethics and integrity, about doing the right thing."

-Remake

-In the remake Thunderbirds Are Go, Jeff vanished six years prior to the start of the series, for which The Hood is shown to be responsible ("Ring of Fire – Part 2").
+In the remake Thunderbirds Are Go, Jeff vanished six years prior to the start of the series, for which the Hood is shown to be responsible ("Ring of Fire – Part 2").
 Scott, as the eldest of the brothers, appears to have assumed command of International Rescue in his father's place.
 The origins of International Rescue are gradually explained throughout the series.
 Originally, Jeff was the only member with one ship: the TV-21, an ultra-high-speed rocket that according to Brains' was faster than any of the Thunderbirds.
 Following the loss of the TV-21, the Thunderbirds were built.

-Jeff finally appears in series 3, initially in recordings in the two-part episode "Signals", which reveals that he was last seen trying to stop The Hood stealing the Zero-X spacecraft.
-When The Hood's actions nearly caused Zero-Xs engine to overload, potentially creating an extinction-level event, Jeff took the ship into space.
+Jeff finally appears in series 3, initially in recordings in the two-part episode "Signals", which reveals that he was last seen trying to stop the Hood stealing the Zero-X spacecraft.
+When the Hood's actions nearly caused Zero-Xs engine to overload, potentially creating an extinction-level event, Jeff took the ship into space.
 There was an explosion and both Jeff and Zero-X were believed lost.
 However, at the end of the episode "SOS", Brains discovers that rescued robot Braman was not sending a distress call, but was actually acting as a relay to send the message to Earth, and finds a coded message within the distress call that could only have come from Jeff.
-After recovering The Hood's escape pod, Brains realises that the explosion was a shockwave created by the ship's faster-than-light drive, which propelled Jeff into deep space.
+After recovering the Hood's escape pod, Brains realises that the explosion was a shockwave created by the ship's faster-than-light 'T' drive engine, which propelled Jeff into a distant region of space known as the Oort Cloud.

-Working with former adversary The Mechanic, Brains builds the Zero-XL, a ship powered by the same engine as the Zero-X and capable of transporting all the Thunderbirds, allowing the Tracy brothers to follow the signal back to its source.
-At the end of "The Long Reach – Part 1", Scott, while trying to make his way back to Thunderbird 1 after investigating the cave that was the source of the signal, almost falls into the reaches of space after two asteroids collide with each other.
+Working with former adversary The Mechanic, Brains builds the Zero-XL, a ship powered by the same engine as the Zero-X and capable of transporting all the Thunderbirds, allowing the Tracy brothers to follow the signal back to its source within a planetoid.
+At the end of "The Long Reach – Part 1", Scott, while trying to make his way back to Thunderbird 1 after investigating the cave of the planetoid where the signal originated, almost falls into the debris of rocks below after the planetoid begins to break apart.
 He is caught by an unseen figure who is revealed to be Jeff (voiced by Lee Majors).
-In "The Long Reach – Part 2", The Hood is defeated and Jeff is reunited with his sons.
+In "The Long Reach – Part 2", the Hood, who was stowed away onboard the Zero-XL attempting to steal it, is defeated and Jeff is reunited with his sons, returning home to Earth.